MicrosoftDocs/memdocs/memdocs/intune/protect/windows-10-feature-updates.md

 - **Support End Date** – The end of support date for the feature update version.
 > [!NOTE]
 > The date provided is for the Enterprise and Education editions of Windows.
-To find the support dates for other editions supported by Windows Update for Business deployment service, see the [Microsoft Product Lifecycle site](https://aka.ms/lifecycle).
+To find the support dates for other editions supported by Windows Autopatch, see the [Microsoft Product Lifecycle site](https://aka.ms/lifecycle).

 Selecting a profile from the list opens the profiles **Overview** pane where you can: